WUHui12138/WUHui12138.github.io/_pages/about.md

 - Harmonic suppression
 - Advanced control strategies

+{% comment %}
+📢 I am seeking highly collaborators interested in control of dual-rotor machines.
+Feel free to reach out via email if you are interested in potential research collaborations.
+{% endcomment %}

 # 📖 Education

 - *2024 – 2027 (expected)*, Ph.D. in Electrical and Electronic Engineering, The Hong Kong Polytechnic University, Hong Kong SAR, China.
 - *2021 - 2024*, M.Sc. in Electrical Engineering, Huazhong University of Science and Technology, Wuhan, China.
-- *2017- 2021*, B.Eng. in Electrical Engineering, Huazhong University of Science and Technology, Wuhan, China.
+- *2017 - 2021*, B.Eng. in Electrical Engineering, Huazhong University of Science and Technology, Wuhan, China.

 # 🔥 News